 To improve patient outcomes, a thorough examination of the skin is vital.
 This exam should include often overlooked surfaces, including plantar surfaces of extremities, web spaces, and acral regions, including the scalp.
-Plantar melanomas are characteristically late to be diagnosed, have a poorer response to treatment, and a significantly higher mortality rate when compared to more proximal melanomas.
-Simple clinical evaluation looking for asymmetry, irregular borders, color variation, diameter greater than 6 mm, and change over time or lesion elevation is important.
+Plantar melanomas are characteristically late to be diagnosed, have a poorer response to treatment, and have a significantly higher mortality rate when compared to more proximal melanomas.
+Therefore, a simple clinical evaluation looking for asymmetry, irregular borders, color variation, diameter greater than 6 mm, and change over time or lesion elevation is important.
 If there is ever a doubt about a skin lesion, a biopsy should be performed.
 This activity describes the pathophysiology, evaluation, and management of melanocytic nevi and highlights the role of the interprofessional team in the management of affected patients.

 - Identify the risk factors for melanocytic nevi.

 - Describe the presentation of a patient with melanocytic nevi.

 - Review the management options available for melanocytic nevi.

 - Outline interprofessional team strategies for improving care coordination and communication to advance the management of melanocytic nevi and improve outcomes.